 Information and communication technology is evolving at an extraordinary pace, changing the way we live and work.
 In recent years, advances in mobile phone penetration and other new technologies in low-income and disaster-affected countries mean that there is growing interest from donors, practitioners and governments as to how technology can serve humanitarian responses.
-This article summarises the findings of a study commissioned by the Cash Learning Partnership (CaLP) to review the current use of new technology in humanitarian cash and voucher programming, and the broader implications for humanitarian practice.
+This article summarises the findings of a study commissioned by the Cash Learning Partnership (CaLP) to review the current use of new technology in humanitarian cash and voucher programming, and the broader implications for humanitarian practice.+This article draws on Gabrielle Smith et al., New Technology Enhancing Humanitarian Cash and Voucher Programming, a report for the Cash Learning Partnership, 2011; and Gabrielle Smith, Mobile Money In Times of Crisis, UX Magazine, vol. 11 Issue 2, 2012 © Usability Professionals Association.
 It explores three different areas of technology (electronic payments, mobile communications and digital data-gathering), barriers to adopting technology and ways forward.

 Branchless banking and electronic payment systems